-Clarence Clayton is the Privacy Compliance Lead at Red Hat, an open-source software and services company headquartered in Raleigh, NC.
-He has been with Red Hat since 2013 and is responsible for the implementation, maintenance and growth of Red Hat’s data protection and privacy program and ensuring the organization is compliant with global data privacy laws.
-With more than fifteen years of experience in Business Systems Analysis, Project and Program Management, he has a demonstrated track record of success in various industries including Technology Services, Consulting, Healthcare, Public Accounting and the US Postal Service.
+Clarence Clayton is a Manager of Data Privacy at Red Hat, an open-source software and services company headquartered in Raleigh, NC.
+He has been with Red Hat since 2013 and is responsible for the management, implementation, maintenance and growth of Red Hat’s data protection and privacy program and ensuring the organization complies with global data privacy laws.
+With twenty years of experience in Business Systems Analysis, Project and Program Management, he has a demonstrated track record of success in various industries including Technology Services, Consulting, and the US Postal Service.

 A native of Henrico, NC, he is a graduate of North Carolina A&T State University with a B.S. in Accounting and lives in Raleigh, NC with his wife and two daughters.